shubhamgarg21/accounts-generator/README.md

-# Email Generator with Browser Automation
+# Account Generator with Browser Automation

-This Python project allows you to generate emails using browser automation.
-It supports integrated proxy rotation, User-Agent rotation, and checks if an email is already in use.
-Captchas must be solved manually during email generation, as they cannot be effectively solved by any library present currently.
+This Python project allows you to generate accounts using browser automation.
+It supports integrated proxy rotation, User-Agent rotation, and checks if an account is already in use.
+Captchas must be solved manually during account generation, as they cannot be effectively solved by any library present currently.

 ## Features

-- **Browser Automation**: Automates the process of email generation using a web browser.
+- **Browser Automation**: Automates the process of account generation using a web browser.
 - **Proxy Rotation**: Integrated support for rotating proxies to change IP addresses.
 - **User-Agent Rotation**: Rotates User-Agent headers to simulate different browsers and devices.
-- **Duplicate Email Check**: Checks if an email address is already registered.
+- **Duplicate Email Check**: Checks if an account is already registered.

 ## Usage